TIMESTICKING/image_graph_line_to_digital_convert/README.md

 7. smooth filter the points above using `mean filter`.
 8. ***DONE!***

-simply run `run_allimgs.m` and wait for the magic appears.
+simply run `run_allimgs.m` and wait for the magic happens.

 If u find this repo helps, a star will be the best support.